rutgers-db/cs541-fall19/Assignment2_Draft.md

 What are the goals of your project?
 Please state them with minimal jargon.

-### Survey of the state-of-the-art
+### Brief description of compared methods

-What are other tools or project that try to accomplish similar things today?
-What are their limitations?
-How would you compare any tools you might build with the state of the art?

- It's okay not to build something that performs a novel task but it is important to place your project in the context of what exists today.

 ### Experiment Detail

 Please provide technical details that you build out.

-1. Datasets: Did you do data cleaning?
-If so, how?
-Any notable features in this dataset?
+1. Datasets: a brief description of your test dataset.
-2. Algorithm / tools: What language, algorithm or tool did you use?
-What are its main components?
+2. Algorithm / machine: What language, algorithm or tool did you use?
+What are the configuration of your machine and what is the compiler and compile option?
 Any adjustment when you apply it on your dataset?

 ### Evaluation (The most important section!)